sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>twolame-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : TwoLAME is an optimized MPEG Audio Layer 2 encoding library based on tooLAME
+Short desc    : TwoLAME is an optimized MPEG Audio Layer 2 encoding library based on tooLAME
 URL          : http://www.twolame.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : TwoLAME is an optimized MPEG Audio Layer 2 encoding library based on tooLAME,
+Descript     : TwoLAME is an optimized MPEG Audio Layer 2 encoding library based on tooLAME,
              : which in turn is based heavily on
              : - the ISO dist10 code
              : - improvement to algorithms as part of the LAME project (www.sulaco.org/mp3)